 His expertise in this field, coupled with his reputation in the West Virginia legal community, has earned him Martindale-Hubbell’s prestigious “AV Rating,” which signifies that peers rank him at preeminent levels of legal ability and ethical standards.

-In Re: Opioid Litigation, Civil Action No. 19-C-9000 pending before the West Virginia Mass Tort Litigation Panel, Mr. Linkous has been appointed by Plaintiffs and the Court to serve as Liaison Counsel on behalf of all Plaintiffs in the mass litigation which includes Hospitals, Counties, Cities, and the Attorney General.
+In Re: Opioid Litigation, Kanawha County, West Virginia Civil Action No. 19-C-9000, one of the largest civil mass tort cases in West Virginia history before the West Virginia Mass Tort Litigation Panel, Mr. Linkous was selected by Plaintiffs and appointed by the Court to serve as Liaison Counsel on behalf of all Plaintiffs in the mass litigation which included Hospitals, Counties, Cities, and the Attorney General.

-Mr. Linkous and his wife, Kendra, have four children, and they are active in Kingdom EMC.
+Mr. Linkous and his wife, Kendra, have four children, and they are active in Calvary Chapel in Morgantown.
 In addition to his volunteer work in the local community, he also volunteers as a Moot Court Judge at the West Virginia University College of Law.
 He and his family avidly engage in outdoor activities, including hiking, hunting, fishing, and farm work.